UK Stocks-Factors to watch on Oct. 24

 previous session after falling as much as 1.4 percent during the day.

-* Brent oil reversed sharp overnight gains and fell towards $86 a barrel as
+* Brent reversed sharp overnight gains and fell towards $86 a barrel as

 investors' risk appetite took a hit from news of a case of Ebola in New York